 Ego vs Self – Who is in control

 Who is running the show?
 Ego or Self?
 It is hard to tell the difference when they are both coming from the same place.
 The first step is to figure out which is which.

-As we grow up, our family and friends and even the environment that we grow up in will shape your ego into the person that you are today.
+As we grow up, our family and friends and even the environment we grow up in will shape your ego into the person you are today.